-Falling in love with Puerto Escondido, is almost inevitable.
-You won’t be the first person and you definitely won’t be the last!
+Falling in love with Puerto Escondido is almost inevitable.
+You won’t be the first person, and you definitely won’t be the last!

+If you are fascinated by marine life, then Puerto Escondido is a must visit.
 When joining a boat trip from Puerto Escondido, you have the chance to see whales, dolphins and turtles all in one trip.
 You can even release baby turtles and contribute to the conservation of these special animals.

 Ever partied in a jungle?
 Puerto Escondido has also become famous for some of the best jungle parties in Mexico.
 Expect to be dancing from sunset to sunrise when visiting one of these secret parties!